 By Air: The nearest airport is Gaggal Airport which is located 13 km from Kangra City.

-By Rail: The nearest broad gauge railhead is Pathankot which is 90 km from Kangra.
+By Train: The nearest broad gauge railhead is Pathankot which is 90 km from Kangra.
 A narrow-gauge railway line between Pathankot and Jogindernagar passes through Kangra, 17 km away.

 By Road: Almost every part of the state is connected by national roads.
 Himachal Road Transport Corporation runs its own buses all over the state.